Open-Systems-Pharmacology/Qualification-text-modules/README.md

 # Qualification-text-modules

-Within this repository, general text sections and templates can be uploaded, which can be applied for reporting OSPS and qualification purposes.
+This repository contains text modules that are shared by various qualification plans, that can be applied for reporting OSPS and qualification specific purposes.